lucasdale99/FCONN_Backend/README.md

 # FCONN_Backend
 * This is the Node, Express backend that connects to the MongoDB for the FCONN project.
-* You will need access to the MongoDB database.
 * Link to Front End https://github.com/lucasdale99/FCONN

 # MongoDB Atlas Tutorial